joemcmanus/ESP8266-Firewall/README.md

 Overview
 ----
-The ESP8266 is an amazing little device with embedded WiFi.
-I was unable to fiund a firewall for it and this is a simple firewall as a result.
+The ESP8266 is an amazing low cost device with embedded WiFi.
+I was unable to find a firewall for it so this is what I came up with.
+A simple firewall/access list.
 Limitations: this only allows a /24 for now.
 But really a /24 should be more than enough for an ESP8266.
 I will probably make it more flexible in the next version.

 To import the libary simply go to Sketch -> Include Library -> Add .ZIP Library.
 Use